igrigorik/em-websocket/README.md

 end
 ```

+It's possible to check whether an incoming connection is secure by reading `handshake.secure?` in the onopen callback.

 ## Running behind an SSL Proxy/Terminator, like Stunnel

 The `:secure_proxy => true` option makes it possible to use em-websocket behind a secure SSL proxy/terminator like [Stunnel](http://www.stunnel.org/) which does the actual encryption & decryption.